Haruharun/comprehensive-HR-analytics-dashboard/README.md

-# HR Dashboard
+# comprehensive HR analytics dashboard

-# project objective
+ project objective

 HR dashboard, which provides valuable insights into various employee metrics,

-# project overview
+ project overview

-## The dashboard provides a comprehensive overview of key HR metrics.
+ The dashboard provides a comprehensive overview of key HR metrics.
 Here's a summary of the insights:

  💡 Overall Metrics:
  🔸Number of Employees: 100K